Plantar Fasciitis Treatment

 Since Connecticut Disc and Laser Therapy Centers partnered with therapeutic lasers from Erchonia Medical, and Softwave Therapy, effectively treating conditions like plantar fasciitis without injections, medications, or surgery is now an option.

 Combined with other modalities, laser therapy and Softwave therapy has been demonstrated to biostimulate tissue growth and repair, decrease inflammation and swelling, which may help with heel pain reduction and expedite the overall healing time for those who have plantar fasciitis and similar conditions.

 There are many factors to the risk of plantar fasciitis.
 Common in people ages 40 and 60, as well as those very active placing a lot of stress on the heel and the tissues surrounding.

 Runners, dancers, and those involved in aerobics have a higher incidence.
 People with bad foot mechanics are at greater risk.
-These are people who are flat-footed, overweight, and those who are on their feet a lot daily, such as factory workers, teachers, and others who are walking on hard surfaces.
+These are people who are flat-footed and usually need hyprocure surgery, overweight, and those who are on their feet a lot daily, such as factory workers, teachers, and others who are walking on hard surfaces.